WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

-# Instructions for installing Python3 on a Windows computer
+# Instructions for full installation of Python3 on a Windows computer

+These instructions show how to find, download and install the latest version of Python3.
+There is a code editor, called *IDLE*, included with this installation, which will enable you to start writing Python3 code, but it is a fairly basic editor, and much better ones are available.
+At the end of this page there are links to other pages showing how you can obtain alternative code editors.

 ## 1. Find out if your Windows Operating System is 32-bit or 64-bit